-The one-X Mobile Preferred for Android first contacts the one-X Portal for IP Office through the REST API (port 9443) to learn the sipRegistrarFqdn value.
-It then does a DNS A query using the sipRegistrarFqdn to learn the IP address of the IP Office, finally registers to one-X Portal for IP Office and IP Office.
+- 1. Contacts the one-X Portal for IP Office through the REST API (port 9443) to learn the sipRegistrarFqdn value. - 2.
+Does a DNS A query using the sipRegistrarFqdn value to learn the IP address of the IP Office. - 3.
+Registers with the one-X Portal for IP Office and IP Office.